Toponymy of England: Toponymy by region

 Most English place-names are Old English.
 Personal names often appear within the place-names, presumably the names of landowners at the time of the naming.
 In the north and east, there are many place-names of Norse origin; similarly, these contain many personal names.
 In general, the Old English and Norse place-names tend to be rather mundane in origin, the most common types being [personal name + settlement/farm/place] or [type of farm + farm/settlement]; most names ending in wich, ton, ham, by, thorpe, stoke/stock are of these types.

-In Cumbria, there remain a number of place-names from Cumbric, the former Brythonic language of this region, examples including Carlisle, Helvellyn and Blencathra.
+In Cumbria and neighbouring areas of Lancashire, Northumberland and Yorkshire, there remain a number of place-names from Cumbric, the former Brythonic language of this region, examples including Carlisle, Helvellyn and Blencathra.

 Most old Roman settlements, whether actually inhabited or not, were given the title of chester/caster in Old English (from the Latin castrum for 'camp'); the specific names for each may only have little relation to the Roman names (e.g. modern Chester was actually called Deva by the Romans).
 Modern Winchester was Venta Belgarum, the Win- element deriving from Venta in a similar way to the names Caerwent and Gwent from Venta Silurum in south Wales.

 In Cornwall, most place-names are Cornish in origin: e.g. Penzance (holy headland).
 In eastern Cornwall, the names show a stronger English influence.
 Place-names of Cornish origin are also found in the South Hams, North Devon and West Somerset.
 Brythonic but non-Cornish place-names, sometimes showing Cornish or Welsh influence, are found in North Somerset and parts of Dorset.

 In Northern England, particularly Yorkshire and Lincolnshire, names record significant Scandinavian influence.
 For example, the names Howe and Greenhow (both in North Yorkshire) reflect the Old Norse word haugr meaning a hill or mound.

+Disambiguators in place-names

+Where two or more villages with the same name were close together, disambiguators were typically formed and added to their names.
+These could be of a variety of forms: